Bhabiji/FlowField/index.md

 Consequentially Flow fields is so far still a viable option, giving less accuracy but a lower performance tax.

 ### How?
-Originating from the Dijkstra algorithm, A Flow field exists out of 3 major components:
+Originating from the Dijkstra algorithm, A Flow field exists out of 2 major components:
 - Cost field
 - Integration field
-- Vector field

 ### Grid
 To start your Flowfield journey one must first implement atleast a 2D grid, since the nodes/cells in the grid will be utilized for path calculation.